alhockly/pi-wireless-drive/README.md

 Mac
-1. check network in finder and you should see the samba share by its hostname. if not go to Finder > Go > Connect to server then ender smb:// <ip address>
+1. check network in finder and you should see the samba share by its hostname. if not go to Finder > Go > Connect to server then enter smb:// \<ip address\>
 2. open time machine in system prefs, select the network disk
 3. start backup